AcoAlexDev/Aco-JUCE-CMake-Template/README.md

 - Direct GitHub Integration: Ensures seamless compatibility and setup for GitHub repositories.<br>
 - Build Presets: Offers pre-configured debug and release presets for easy and efficient building, reducing the need for extensive terminal commands.<br>
 - Lightweight: Includes only the essential files needed, keeping the setup minimal and efficient.<br>
-- Forever free: This template will **never** become closed software, come with a price or have limited features only without paying.<br>
+- Forever free: This template will never become closed-source software, require payment, or offer limited features without payment.<br>

 <br>

 ## File Overview
 - CMakeLists.txt: Defines the build configuration for your JUCE project.
 This file includes paths, settings, and metadata necessary for compilation.<br>
-- .gitignore: Prevents large, unneeded files from being uploaded to Github<br>
+- .gitignore: Prevents large, unneeded files from being uploaded to GitHub<br>
 - CMakePresets.json: Instead of using tedious terminal commands, this file has two presets for debug and release export<br>
 - init_project.py: Automatically configures CMakeLists.txt with your project name<br>
 - bypass_image.png: Example image to demonstrate how a BinaryData asset is added in CMakeLists.txt<br>